Azure-Samples/databricks-observability/README.md

 ## Known limitations

-- The use of MDC in [`telemetry-helper.py`](modules/databricks/notebooks/telemetry-helper.py) attempts to make Java and Python telemetry correlatable.
+- The use of MDC in [`telemetry-helper.py`](modules/databricks/notebooks/telemetry-helper.py) allows to correlate some Java telemetry manually with a Python root span.
 Ideally, the distributed trace would seamlessly extend from Python into the Java telemetry.
-While the demonstrated approach allows manually correlating _some_ Java telemetry given a Python trace context, it does not ensure that the Java telemetry can be traced to its Python root span via the trace context of the Java telemetry.
+Unfortunately, MDC does not allow to modify the trace context of the Java telemetry, but is instead used to extend the custom dimensions of the log entries.

 ## Main contributors